treizd/AioEasySqlite/README.md

 ### Resources

-- Check out the [docs](example.com) to learn more about AioEasySqlite.
 - Join the [official channel](https://t.me/opentracing) and stay tuned for news, updates and announcements.
 - Join the [official chat](https://t.me/+4h_rZvpLwSA3NWIy) to communicate with people.